 But, Zekt was a fodder character that meant nothing to the story and I simply created him on the fly.
 Who hasn’t done that?
 But how many times has that character become the party mascot?
 Well, when said character escaped the keep, he brought Zekt with him.
 After a great many encounters that would prove deadly for the any other expendable NPC goblin, Zekt came under the delusion that he was immortal.
 Goblin logic: I have faced death multiple times and, yet, I stand.
 Therefore, I cannot be killed.
 And he announced such everywhere he went.

 “I am IMMORTAL!” became his battle cry as he began to throw himself into danger more and more.
-But self-preservation always kicks in and you usually found him skulking in the shadows anyway.
-But the delusional Zekt announced every encounter survived as proof to his invincibility.
+So too did he throw himself into the battle more and more.
+But the delusional Zekt announced every encounter survived as proof to his invincibility thus adding to his delusion.

 (Art by Even Amundsen)